Brunson v. Adams

 Raland claimed the Judicial Act of 1925, giving the court discretion not to accept cases, was unconstitutional.
 He then reasoned that because the court rejected his petitions for certiorari and rehearing, the named justices violated the law and their sworn duty.
 They fraudulently kept the filing fees and inflicted emotional distress.
 Therefore Brunson asked that the justices be removed and he be awarded damages of $3,108,000,000.

-Essentially, Brunson alleged that because he lost the defendants failed to “protect Brunson’s right to be heard” and that they did not “vindicate Brunson.”
+Essentially, Brunson argued that because he lost the defendants failed to “protect Brunson’s right to be heard” and that they did not “vindicate Brunson.”
 The court is not there to rubber stamp a claim.
 That he lost does not mean he was not heard.
 The case is nonsensical.

 Raland was said to believe that the justices “likely HAVE NO IDEA that they’ve been served by Raland Brunson. . . .
 But somebody is taking this seriously as Justices Sotomayor, Kagan and Jackson have all three have “lawyered-up.”